NCAR/climate-primer-water/doc/ch6_downscaling.rst

 (PGW), which modifies historic meteorological data, such as the ERA5.
-PGW is similar to the statistical delta change approach, in that it maintains the same weather patterns; however, the dynamical model is able to resolve physical feedbacks in the climate system to resolve expected change in, e.g. convection.
-Even with dynamical downscaling, Bias Correction (BC) is still often applied after the generation of the meteorological dataset.
+PGW is similar to the statistical delta change approach, in that it maintains the same weather patterns; however, the dynamical model is able to resolve physical feedbacks in the climate system (e.g., convection).
+Even with dynamical downscaling, Bias Correction (BC) is often still applied after the generation of the meteorological dataset.

 |image2|

 Figure 1.
-A summary of the various downscaling methods and their general characteristics, from the simpler Delta Change approach on the left, to non-parametric methods that rely on high quality, long observational records; parametric methods that create statistical relationships between GCMs and surface variables (e.g daily precipitation and temperature), where the simple linear equation is used to imply the
+A summary of the various downscaling methods and their general characteristics, from the simpler Delta Change approach on the left, to non-parametric methods that rely on high-quality, long observational records; parametric methods that create statistical relationships between GCMs and surface variables (e.g daily precipitation and temperature), where the simple linear equation is used to imply the